andrewhall1124/startup/README.md

 Key Features: Run by run max speed tracking.
 Max speed leaderboards.

 After doing the Simon CSS project I came to understand making my own classes, using bootstrap, and using flex a lot better.

+I really enjoyed making my Startup HTML and CSS.
+I learned a lot about posisitioning and flex box.